gravitational/teleport/rfd/xxxx-command.md

     ps -eo pid,ppid,cmd,%mem,%cpu --sort=-%cpu | head
 ```

 Interpreter is an optional field.
-It should allow to specify the interpreter
+It should allow specifying the interpreter
 allowing to not only execute a shell command but also a short Python or JS script.

+#### Picking up the OS user

+When a command is executed on multiple nodes, an OS user has to be picked up for
+every node.
+The user will be provided as a command argument.
+If the user doesn't exist on the node,
+the command execution will fail.
+If one set of nodes requires a different user,
+command needs to be executed multiple times.

 ## Roles

-Role will be extended to allow to define access to commands.
+RoleS will be extended to allow defining access to commands.
 The following
 example shows how to allow to execute `cpu-usage` command on all nodes

 ```yaml